 In the prefecture-level administrative tier, while the political status of a Party secretary is higher than that of a mayor, their administrative ranks are the same when neither holds concurrent positions in superior institutions.
 Both hold the position of a member of the Provincial Party Committee, which grants them the qualification to report upwards and participate in various meetings.
 However, a mayor also concurrently holds the position of vice Party secretary of prefecture, which means, within the Party's organizational system, the mayor is still subordinate to the Party secretary.
 Furthermore, a Party secretary can be directly promoted to vice-provincial level positions, whether they are influential positions like standing member of the provincial Party committee or vice governor, or rank-based promotions like vice chairman of the provincial People's Congress or vice chairman of the provincial CPPCC.
 In contrast, mayors of prefecture-level cities have very limited chances to be directly promoted to vice-provincial level positions.
-For most mayors, becoming a Party secretary is the necessary path to eventually being promoted to a vice-provincial level position.
+For most mayors, becoming a Party Secretary is the necessary path to eventually being promoted to a vice-provincial level position.

 In summary, for grassroots Chinese officials, whether they start in Party committees or government institutions, they usually need to alternate between Party and government positions to secure promotions.
-A typical promotion trajectory could be county mayor, county Party secretary, vice prefecture mayor, standing member of prefectural Party committee (including vice prefectural Party secretary), prefecture mayor, prefectural Party secretary, vice governor, standing member of provincial Party committee (including vice secretary of provincial Party committee), governor, provincial Party secretary.
-Figure 5 illustrates the promotion sequence from county level to vice-provincial level.
+A typical promotion trajectory could be county mayor, county Party secretary, vice prefecture mayor, vice prefectural Party secretary, prefecture mayor, prefectural Party secretary, vice governor, vice secretary of provincial Party committee, governor, provincial Party secretary.

 This dual-headed political model is unique and differs from the administrative models commonly seen in other countries.
 For instance, in the United States, lower-level governments are not accountable to higher-level governments; they are only accountable to their own voters.
 Additionally, in the federal government of the United States, the Speaker of the House of Representatives usually doesn't ascend to the presidency, and retiring Vice Presidents don't typically transition to becoming Speakers of the House.
 There is no hierarchical promotion relationship between the executive and legislative branches.
 In India, although the civil servant system (IAS) and the elected official system are somewhat similar in terms of a dual-headed system, officials in these systems have limited interaction, and there is no sequential promotion relationship between them.
 When comparing to other non-democratic countries, a prominent example of a dual-headed system is Iran.
 However, to some extent, Iran shares similarities with India.
 The interaction between Iran's religious clergy system and government officials is not very frequent.
 Among other socialist countries, China's system remains highly unique.
 Former Soviet Union and Cuba also had similar dual-headed systems, but their dual-headed systems resemble those of India or Iran with infrequent interactions between different systems.
-For example, in the former Soviet Union, if an official originated from the government system, the ideal promotion trajectory would be mayor, vice governor, governor/Republic minister, vice chairman of minister conference of Republic.
+For example, in the former Soviet Union, if an official originated from the government system, the ideal promotion trajectory would be mayor, provincial government minister, vice chairman of the provincial minister conference, chairman of provincial minister conference, minister in the central government.
 To provide a specific example, Leonid Brezhnev mostly worked within the Party system throughout his life, while Alexei Kosygin worked predominantly in government departments.
-Figure 6 illustrates the promotion trajectory of Leonid Brezhnev and Alexei Kosygin before join Political Bureau and Figure 7 illustrates the promotion trajectory of Xi Jinping and Li Qiang before join Political Bureau.